Human Spaceflights

 Flight

-Launch from the Baikonur Cosmodrome; landing 136 km east of Dzheskasgan.
+Launch from the Baikonur Cosmodrome and landing 141 km east of Dzheskasgan.

-It concerned the mission to MIR'92.
-After a two day solo flight Soyuz TM-14 docked on March 19, 1992 to the complex Soyuz TM-13-Kvant1-MIR-Kristall-Kvant2.
-Within the scope of the mission MIR'92 the tenth resident crew performed scientific works in which Klaus-Dietrich Flade was particulary involved.
+It concerned the mission to Mir'92.
+After a two-day solo flight Soyuz TM-14 docked on March 19, 1992 to the complex Soyuz TM-13-Kvant1-Mir-Kristall-Kvant2.
+Within the scope of the mission Mir'92 the tenth resident crew performed scientific works in which Klaus-Dietrich Flade was particularly involved.
 He undertook 14 German experiments as a part of the preparation for the future space station projects and Columbus in the areas of Medicine, biology, physics and material research.
-Thus thermo-dynamic qualities of different substances were investigated in the physical test programme TES.
+Thus thermo-dynamic qualities of different substances were investigated in the physical test program TES.
 Medical investigations related changes in the genome (chromosome analysis), the sleep-wake cycle and the assessment of physical and mental performance, the study of the function of vestibular and orientation ability, furthermore the recording of eye movements during changes of the position, the performance of short term memory, the distribution of body fluids in the muscles and vessels (use of the negative pressure-suit TSCHIBIS) and the hormonal regulation of the human organism (blood and saliva samples).
 Material Scientific tests consisted mainly in the breeding of pure crystals.

 The main objective of the mission was the planned replacement of the resident crew.
 Aleksandr Kaleri and Aleksandr Viktorenko formed the eleventh resident crew.
 It was the first space flight since the end of the USSR and Russia's first space flight.
 It was also the first joint space flight of Russia and Germany.